wnuqui/defined_methods/README.md

 # DefinedMethods

-`DefinedMethods` is a utility module that returns methods defined in a given object.
-These methods are not from included or extended modules.
-These methods are not also from parent objects.
+`DefinedMethods` is a utility module that returns **methods defined in a given object**.
+These methods are NOT from included or extended modules.
+These methods are also NOT from parent objects.
 By object, it means either a `class` or `module`.

 ## Installation